When this happens...

 Action is the task that follows automatically within your Clio integrations.

-Creates a new task.
+Creates a new task or updates an existing task.

-Updates an existing person contact.
+Update an existing person contact

 Creates a new matter note.